bytes-zone/bytes-zone/content/posts/reducing-asset-size-with-subsetting.md

 date = 2020-03-03
 +++

+**Note:** as of December 2020, this site no longer uses custom fonts.
+This script is still useful, but you're not loading the output in your browser *right now*.

 When I was building this site, I noticed that my web fonts were kind of big:

 ```